craftcms/docs/docs/4.x/assets.md

 | [filename](#filename)                     | Narrows the query results based on the assets’ filenames.
 | [fixedOrder](#fixedorder)                 | Causes the query results to be returned in the order specified by [id](#id).
 | [folderId](#folderid)                     | Narrows the query results based on the folders the assets belong to, per the folders’ IDs.
+| [folderPath](#folderpath)                 | Narrows the query results based on the folders the assets belong to, per the folders’ paths.
 | [hasAlt](#hasalt)                         | Narrows the query results based on whether the assets have alternative text.
 | [height](#height)                         | Narrows the query results based on the assets’ image heights.
 | [id](#id)                                 | Narrows the query results based on the assets’ IDs.